truenas/documentation/content/SCALECLIReference/Task/CLISnapshotTask.md

 * *false* sets recursive to not include child datasets in the snapshot. *true* includes child datasets.
 * *1* and *WEEK* set the length of time (lifetime of) the snapshot remains on the system.
 * *new-%d-%m-%Y_%H-%M* creates a naming schema *new* that includes the *day-month-Year_Hour-Minute* in the name.
-* *{}* is the default value for a task schedule that uses all default values for minute, hour, day of month, month, day of week, and the begin and end times.
+* *{}* is the default value for a task schedule that uses all default values schedule properties.

 {{< expand "Command Example" "v" >}}
 ```